Skip to Content

 The details

 Parking and transport: The nearest train station is in Kemble, a 12-minute taxi ride away or you can catch the Pulhams 882 bus.
-The hotel has a loading bay out front and a small car park, which you need to pre-book and costs £15 a night.
-Or there are pay and display car parks nearby, including the Waterloo Car Park and the Forum Car Park, which are free between 6pm and 8am.
+The hotel has a loading bay out front, and there are pay and display car parks nearby, including Waterloo Car Park which is free between 6pm and 8am.

-Dogs: The Kings Head has several dog-friendly rooms if you want to take your pooch along with you.
+Dogs: The Kings Head hotel has several dog-friendly rooms if you want to take your pooch with you.
 There’s a charge of £20 per dog per night (maximum of two dogs) and canine guests get a dog bed, water bowl and doggie treat.
-You can also book a dog-friendly table in the brasserie.
+Dogs are also welcome in the bar and lounge.

-Prices: Rooms at The Kings Head Cirencester start from £145 a night.
+Prices: Classic rooms at The Kings Head Cirencester start from £120 a night.
+Breakfast is included if you book your room directly with the hotel.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.